-Sensor prints utilize a shared key between the software and the sensor to ensure that once the data comes to iMonnit it is guaranteed to be from the device identified by the sensor print.
-If this feature is purchased for the device (via iMonnit software) the devices data becomes impossible to spoof by any malicious device.
+Monnit SensorPrints software uses a shared key between the software and the sensor to ensure that once the data comes to iMonnit it is guaranteed to be from the device identified by the sensor "fingerprint" or encryption token.
+If this feature is purchased for the device (via iMonnit software), the devices data becomes impossible to spoof by any malicious device.